Ali8231/Term1_Project/README.md

---This is an overview on Ali Asiaee project ordered by Dr.Taheri Javan Assistant Professor at IKIU University,Engineering Department,CE section.
+***This is an overview on Ali Asiaee project ordered by Dr.Taheri Javan Assistant Professor at IKIU University,Engineering Department,CE section.

 --This project is a simple accounting program designed to meet the basic needs of accounting suitable for personal and limited commercial use.
 --Also this is a multi user program so it can provide service to thousands of users.
 --Unfortunately for developers,This in NOT an open source project as ordered by my Professor.But you still can share your Ideas and criticisms by sending an email to : aliasiaee304@gmail.com

---WARNING : This program is exclusively developed for use in Islamic Republic of Iran and non-Iranian users may find this program difficult to use.
+***WARNING : This program is exclusively developed for use in Islamic Republic of Iran and non-Iranian users may find this program difficult to use.

-***Here is a short description on how this program works***
+***Here is a short description on how this program works

 --Program is developed in one piece of code
 --On the first run program only includes Accounting.c,Accounting.exe and two folders named incomes and expenses.you can open program with both .c and .exe files,but .exe file is recommended